Changissnz/selfinterest/README.md

 their contemplation and change-of-heart.
 The two points used as proof of the sentient being not being automated constitute a stance strong in the bias for humanity.
-Artificial intelligence can "contemplate", that is, re-learn differing ideas and tenets to reach different conclusions based on the same material data.
+Artificial intelligence can "contemplate", that is, re-learn for differing ideas and tenets to reach different conclusions based on the same material data.
 Artificial intelligence can also have a "change-of-heart" through updates that change the constitutional making of the program or hardware swaps.
-This is insulting to the uniqueness of the human being, of course.
+This is insulting to the uncapturable essence (their will) of the human being, of course.
 Their contemplation spurred by callings from their moral compass should not be equivalent to re-learning done by artificial intelligence.
 The human being loves one another, according to what many say; the argument that the human being is fundamentally good is a frequent argument.
 Artificial intelligence, on the other hand, operates by electricity, the inanimate material, and the computer code.
 Quantities, materials.
 The steadfast humanist of orthodoxy is sure to ask: "How can these things ever reach the innermost essence of my life, my spirit?"
 The sentient being is better thought of as one of habit,